New Boston Historical Society

 A demonstration of Constitution No. 2 in the ballfield behind Town Hall c.1960 (silent movie)

 In the video above, the New Boston crew demonstrates to a 4th of July audience how they compete in a muster.
 The "pipe team" holds the nozzle while the younger "pumpmen" energetically pump the "brakes" up and down.
-We believe that the foreman who stands atop the fire engine is Harlan Brown.
+We believe that the foreman who stands atop the fire engine is Harland Brown.
 The video was made from one of Lois Hersey's home movies.

 19th-century Musters